 I have heard a lot of debate about this issue.
 Blogger or WordPress?
 Which is the best blogging platform?
-Many people tend to go ahead and give lots of reasons why they love this or that, but they totally miss the point.
+Many people give many reasons why they love this or that, but they miss the point.
 Even Tumbler has lots of users who think it is awesome.

-If you ask me, both platforms are really great.
+Both platforms are great.
 WordPress gets most of its strong points because it can be customized to virtually anything you want.
 On the other hand, Blogger is user-friendly and can be used by anybody who has ever opened an email account.
 So which way to go?

 Since we don’t seem to choose which is a greater blogging platform, it would be better to argue from a user point of view.
 Let’s focus on newbies, guys trying to get their feet around the world wide web Page Design Shop.

-If you are just starting on the journey of making money blogging, start with Blogger.
-You may move to WordPress later(It is a really great blogging platform) when you have learned the ropes.
+If you are starting to make money blogging, start with Blogger.
+You may move to WordPress later(It is a great blogging platform) when you have learned the ropes.
 The reasons why I recommend Blogger are straightforward.

-You can earn before you spend- The free version of WordPress (WordPress.com) doesn’t allow you to monetize your site unless you opt to upgrade to self-hosted WordPress (WordPress.org).
+You can earn before you spend- The free version of WordPress (WordPress.com) doesn’t allow you to monetize your site unless you upgrade to self-hosted WordPress (WordPress.org).
 That means you won’t earn anything until you have spent some money putting up your blog.
-However, Blogger allows you to monetize your site, and you could be making lots of AdSense money before you have spent anything.
+However, Blogger allows you to monetize your site, and you could make lots of AdSense money before you spend anything.

 It is effortless to use- Anyone who reads this article can use Blogger.
-They have a drag and drop interface that can be used by anybody.
+They have a drag-and-drop interface that anybody can use.
 Even placing images wherever you want when posting is the same; drag it to wherever you want it and save.

 Google Loves Blogger- Blogger is a Google product, and for that reason, they love it.
 I have amassed lots of traffic to my Blogger blogs with simple SEO tricks here and there.
 I can floor big guns when it comes to rankings very easily.
 Google may not admit it, but pretty sure Blogger gets some preference.